-October 1st-7th is Mental Illness Awareness Week (MIAW): an annual campaign that sets out to raise awareness towards the reality of mental health struggles.
+October 6th-12th is Mental Illness Awareness Week (MIAW): an annual campaign that sets out to raise awareness towards the reality of mental health struggles and to reduce stigma.

 It’s time to join the conversation and help spread awareness!
 Visit their website to learn more about how you can support #MIAW19

 To learn more, check out:

 Mental Health Commission of Canada (2013).
 Making the case for investing in mental health in Canada.